unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 {func}`.generate_pauli_twirl_variants` from the `mitiq.pt` module,
 and then averaging over the results obtained by executing those variants.

+The more variants are generated and averaged over, the more visible the results of PT are.
+In this example we generate 5 twirled variants of the circuit, by setting the  `num_circuits` argument of the function {func}`.generate_pauli_twirl_variants` (default value is 10.)

 ```{code-cell} ipython3
 from functools import partial
 import numpy as np